MPihlap/DOS2-Mod-Updater/README.md

 ### Common issues and how to solve them

+#### Cannot retrieve the public link of the file...

+Download the latest version of the updater from Releases and let me know if the issue persists.

 #### Version mismatch / can't build story / etc..

 This generally means that something went wrong with detecting the latest versions of the mod and they are out of sync.